 metadata.

 Part 11 of S-100 describes how a Product Specification for geographic data products utilizing S-100 should be formatted.
 The aim of Part 11 is to provide a clear and consistent structure for all S-100-based Product Specifications.
 A Product Specification has several components – typically a main document that provides the human-readable documentation; and machine-readable files for information such as the Feature Catalogue and Portrayal Catalogue.
-An example of a compliant Product Specification is shown in Appendix 11-B of S-100.

 General S-100 concepts important to the readability of the product specification